tsalvo/openfpga-uxn/README.md

 ## Limitations

-Many Uxn ROMs won't work yet.
-Most Uxn device features aren't implemented.
+Most Uxn device features aren't implemented (no audio, mouse, keyboard, file system, console, etc).

-No audio
+The display may look flickery for some ROMs unless _Frame Blending_ is enabled in the _Display Mode_ settings.

-The display may look flickery for some ROMs unless Frame Blending is enabled for in the Display Mode settings.
+In the _Core Settings_ menu on Analogue Pocket, there is a toggle for _Double Buffering_.
+Some ROMs may look better with double buffering, while others may look better without it.

 ## Test ROMs